prom-io/prometeus/README.md

 ## Prometeus nodes

 Prometeus Network conists of three types of the nodes:
-- Data Validator, which ...
+- Data Validator, which deals with Data Owners and uploads their valuable data to the System
-- Data Mart, which ...
+- Data Mart, which enables everybody to explore and buy the valuable data in the System
-- Service Node, which ...
+- Service Node, running the communication service that implements a delivery guarantee: intermediate layer between Data Validators and Data marts.

 ### Data Validator node